ENG

 26. At what rate will I get paid for the electricity produced and export after the expiry of the period for the guaranteed payment of the feed-in tariff?

-Any electricity exported to the grid will be reimbursed by Enemalta plc at the proxy for the market price of electricity previously known as the marginal cost, which is established in the Fourth Schedule to the Feed-in Tariffs Scheme (Electricity Generated from Solar Photovoltaic Installations ) Regulations and which may change from time to time.
-However, with the entry into force of legal notice 61 of 2021 on the 25th February 2021 in the case of a PV installed on a residential or domestic premises with a feed-in tariff for 8 years or 6 years , the applicable rate after the lapse of the 8 years or 6 years is 10.5c/kWh.
+Any electricity exported to the grid will be reimbursed by Enemalta plc at the proxy for the market price of electricity previously known as the marginal cost, which is established in the Fourth Schedule to the Feed-in Tariffs Scheme (Electricity Generated from Solar Photovoltaic Installations) Regulations or in the Fourth Schedule to the Electricity Regulations (S.L.545.34 as from the year 2023 and which may change from time to time.
+However, with the entry into force of legal notice 61 of 2021 on the 25th February 2021 in the case of a PV installed on a residential or domestic premises with a feed-in tariff for 8 years or 6 years, the applicable rate after the lapse of the 8 years or 6 years is 10.5c/kWh.
 The aforementioned 10.5c/kWh is payable for 12 years where the original feed-in tariff was for 8 years or 14 years where the original feed-in tariff was for 6 years.

 Refer to FAQs 6 and 10

-Yes, you may apply to install a PV system according to the terms and conditions of Regulation 4A of the feed-in tariff regulations and be paid the marginal cost for any electricity exported to the grid.
+Yes, you may apply to install a PV system according to the terms and conditions of Regulation 4A of the feed-in tariff regulations and be paid the proxy for the market price of electricity previously known as the marginal cost for any electricity exported to the grid.
 Normally under this arrangement the PV system is installed mainly for own consumption and sell the surplus.

 You can find more information by visiting this webpage.

-• In case of a PV system installed in a residential or domestic premises sold as part of the said premises, subject to the owners following the transfer of ownership procedure, the new owner would be eligible to benefit from the feed-in tariff under Regulation 4C as long as the premises continue to fall under the category of a residential or domestic premises in terms of the Electricity Supply Regulations.
+• In case of a PV system installed in a residential or domestic premises sold as part of the said premises, subject to the owners following the transfer of ownership procedure, the new owner would be eligible to benefit from the feed-in tariff under Regulation 4C as long as the premises continue to fall under the category of a residential or domestic premises in terms of the Electricity Connection and Supply Regulations (S.L.545.41)

-• In case of a PV system previously installed on a residential or domestic premises and subsequently sold to be installed in another premises as a second hand installation the new owner would be eligible to benefit from the feed-in tariff under Regulation 4C as long as change of ownership is duly registered as per Regulator’s procedures and the new premises fall under the category of a residential or domestic premises in terms of the Electricity Supply Regulations.
+• In case of a PV system previously installed on a residential or domestic premises and subsequently sold to be installed in another premises as a second hand installation the new owner would be eligible to benefit from the feed-in tariff under Regulation 4C as long as change of ownership is duly registered as per Regulator’s procedures and the new premises fall under the category of a residential or domestic premises in terms of the Electricity Connection and Supply Regulations (S.L.545.41)

 • In case of a PV system installed in a residential or domestic premises reported to REWS as decommissioned and subsequently sold, the new owner would not be eligible to benefit from the feed-in tariff under Regulation 4C

-• In case of a PV with the original FIT expired decommissioned by the owner and subsequently the same owner requests to reconnect it , such owner would be eligible to benefit from the feed-in tariff under Regulation 4C provided that the REWS had been informed of the decommissioning in accordance to established procedures and the REWS is able to trace the application.
-In the this case the owner may apply with REWS in the form required and the right for the feed-in tariff would reactivated.
-The premises must fall under the category of a residential or domestic premises in terms of the Electricity Supply Regulations.
+• In case of a PV with the original FIT expired and decommissioned by the owner and subsequently the same owner requests to reconnect it to the grid, such owner would be eligible to benefit from the feed-in tariff under Regulation 4C provided that the REWS had been informed of the decommissioning in accordance to established procedures and the REWS is able to trace the application.
+In this case the owner may apply with REWS in the form required and the right for the feed-in tariff would be reactivated.
+The premises must fall under the category of a residential or domestic premises in terms of the Electricity Connection and Supply Regulations.

 29. I am the owner of a PV system benefitting from a feed-in tariff for 20 years, may I benefit from a grant Option C Hybrid inverter and battery storage?